 Most people have eaten cod at some point in their lives, but up until recently, it was usually Atlantic cod.
 However, now only the Icelandic fishery remains in healthy condition for this type of fish.
 But because the demand for cod and its cousin the pollock fish continues to grow, the North Pacific fisheries have ramped up the production of similar species.
 Now nearly every fish stick, fast-food or breaded fish you will find in the U.S. is either Alaska pollock fish or Pacific cod.

-Pacific cod and Alaskan pollock are white, low-fat and mild.
+Both fisheries are in excellent shape, so these fish are both economical and sustainable choices for seafood lovers.
+Pacific cod and Alaskan pollock are white, low-fat and mild fish.
 They typically come as skinless fillets and are commonly sold frozen.
-Both have a coarse flake when cooked.
-Bones from either fish make excellent stock.
+Both have a coarse flake when cooked and their bones make excellent stock.

-The difference is in texture: Pacific cod are nearly identical to their Atlantic cousins, although they are slightly less firm.
-Pollock, on the other hand, are soft.
+The difference is in texture: Pacific cod is nearly identical to its Atlantic cousins, although they are slightly less firm.
+Pollock fish, on the other hand, is soft.

 Alaskan pollock makes fine fish sticks and fish cakes, is good steamed and is passable as fish and chips.
 Don't broil it, because if you make the slightest miscalculation you could wind up with dry fillets.

 Pacific cod, on the other hand, is an excellent substitute for any recipe that calls for Atlantic cod.
-It is what you will get in most restaurants when you order cod.
+It is what you will get in most restaurants these days when you order cod.

-Oh, and one more thing: Do not eat either fish raw!
+And please remember, do not eat either fish raw!
 They can sometimes harbor little parasitic worms that will pass on to you if you eat the fish raw -- that's why you will not see cod on a sushi menu.
 Although they don't die when the fish is frozen, the worms become harmless and are practically invisible once cooked.
-Reputable fishmarkets remove them when selling either fish fresh.
+Reputable fish markets remove them when selling either fish fresh.